- People who use your website search have a higher level of purchase intent than those that are just browsing.

 The site search.
 Often put in the corner, out of sight and neglected like an abandoned dog, but did you know this mongrel of site functionality could actually be one of the most important features?

-Data shows that people who are using your website search often have much more inclination to actually purchase something.
-So, what should you be doing to make sure you optimise your site search so people find what they want with as little hassle as possible and make that all important purchase?
+Data shows that people who are using your website search often have a high inclination to actually purchase something.
+So, what should you be doing to make sure you optimise your site search so people find what they want with as little hassle as possible and make that all-important purchase?

 Top Tips for great positioning: